Wednesday, 20 November 2024

 Here, the fuselage side frames is superglued on the jig board and the spacers added, start with the longest and end at the tail and nose.

 I deviated from the plan and tried laminated tips.
-Each tip is a single balsa strip with a few slits.
+Information from the internet will be to make strips from 1/32" balsa sheet and glued at one end.
+My method is a single balsa strip with a few slits, from 1/16" sheet.
 The strip was wetted and superglued on the jig board.
-Nudging the strip with my fingers and a 10 cents coin (the 5 cents coin is a bit too thin), I spot glue the slitted slip to hold the curvature.
+Nudged with my fingers and a 10 cents coin (the 5 cents coin is a bit too thin), I spot glued the slitted slip to hold the curvature.
 Progress until the other end is reached.

 The glass of water was not for drinking.
 It's for wetting balsa strips.